 We're also working hard to make the best use of technology as we help to educate people who must comply with the law.

 We'd like you to help us to continue to move ahead by offering your own suggestions about additional material you'd like to see and telling us what works and what doesn't as you find information here.
-You can comment on any aspect of our disclosure effort by going to the blog and giving us your ideas.

 As required by the Plain Writing Act of 2010, we offer a Plain Language Web Page that highlights the FEC's long-standing commitment to clear communications.
 The page also lists staff you may contact with questions or concerns about our use of plain language.